Proof of Repair Expense definition

 Proof of Repair Expense means the original or a copy of any document(s) generated at or around the time expense was incurred for a Qualifying Repair that identifies the Qualifying Repair’s nature, date performed, and expense incurred by the Class Member for the Qualifying Repair.
 “Proof of Repair Expense” may include, subject to the preceding sentence, but is not limited to any combination of final receipts, repair orders, invoices, credit card statements, insurance paperwork, and contemporaneous written communications between the Class Member and the Person performing the repair.

-Proof of Repair Expense shall take the form of an original or legible copy of a receipt, invoice or other record, or some combination thereof, identifying the date of repair; the make and model of the vehicle; the vehicle identification number; the mileage of the vehicle at the time of repair; the facility that performed the repair; a description of the work performed, including a breakdown of parts and labor costs; the reason for the repair; and proof of the sum of money paid by (or on behalf of) the Settlement Class Member, for a repair or replacement for which reimbursement is available under the terms of this Settlement.
+Proof of Repair Expense shall take the form of an original or legible copy of a receipt, invoice or other record, or some combination thereof, identifying the date of repair, the make and model of the vehicle, the vehicle identification number of the Settlement Class Vehicle, the mileage of the vehicle at the time of repair, the facility that performed the repair, a description of the work performed, including a breakdown of parts and labor costs, and proof of the sum of money paid by (or on behalf of) the Settlement Class Member, for a repair or replacement for which reimbursement is available under the terms of this Settlement.

 Examples of Proof of Repair Expense in a sentence

-• In order to obtain the benefits provided for in this Section, the Settlement Class Member must timely provide, together with a fully completed, signed and dated Claim Form, all required Proof of Repair Expense, Proof of Ownership of the Settlement Class Vehicle, and Proof of Adherence to the Vehicle’s Maintenance Schedule documentation.
+• In order to obtain the benefits provided for in this Section, the Settlement Class Member must timely mail or submit online to the Claim Administrator a fully completed, signed, and dated Claim Form, together with all required Proof of Repair Expense, Proof of Towing Expense, Proof of Alternative Transportation Expense, and other documentation as required for each category of reimbursement being claimed.

 More Definitions of Proof of Repair Expense